 According to a study by the American Academy of Dermatology, Dr. Mayornal notes: “When a person becomes stressed, the level of the body’s stress hormone (cortisol) rises.
-This, in turn, causes an increase in oil production, which can lead to oily skin, acne and other related skin problems.”
+This causes an increase in oil production, which can lead to oily skin, acne and other related skin problems.”

 You’re Over Cleansing:

-Doing too much of anything is going to bring unwanted side effects, and this is also true for oily skin.
+Doing too much of anything will bring unwanted side effects, and this is also true for oily skin.

-You want to be cleansing your face twice day-Morning and Night.
-Any more, and you could be wreaking havoc on your moisture barrier and oils.
+You want to be cleansing your face twice a day-Morning and Night.
+Any more and you could wreak havoc on your moisture barrier and oils.

 After you’ve stripped your face of oils, your skin will think you need to replace the oil which was lost.